openlayers/ol-mapbox-style/README.md

 Function for controlling how `ol-mapbox-style` fetches resources.
 Can be used for modifying the url, adding headers or setting credentials options.
-Called with the url and the resource type as arguments, this function is supposed to return a `Request` or a url `string`.
-Without a return value, the original request will not be modified.
+Called with the url and the resource type as arguments, this function is supposed to return a `Request` or a url `string`, or a promise tehereof.
+Without a return value the original request will not be modified.

 ###### Parameters